lmilojevicc/nvim-config/README.md

 - Customize this setup by editing files in the `lua/` directory.
 - To add or remove plugins, add or remove files from lua/luka/plugins.
+- Can't remember keymaps? `<leader> wk` will open telescope and let you search through keymaps